ramyashree-dev/java-mini-project/README.md

 # java-mini-project
-A simple Java application showcasing basic web page design and project implementation.
+"A simple web-based Library Management System designed using HTML.It demonstrates a simple interface for managing books, loans and members, along with project documentation and screenshots."